Dear All,

 From India, Mumbai

 The fundamental right of employment given by the constitution is not restricted or violated by the security deposit.
+It is just that you cannot then leave without notice or following the terms of your employment.

-However, under the contract law (Indian Contract Act), this may be considered an invalid contract on the ground of undue influence.
-However, that I will leave the lawyers to argue and the courts to decide.
+I think you understand my argument.
+However, under the contract law (Indian Contract Act), this may be considered an invalid contract on the grounds of undue influence.
+However, I will leave that for the lawyers to argue and the courts to decide.

 I believe the government needs to make laws to regulate the security deposit and find ways to ensure that the companies pay it back without delay when the employee leaves.
-But at the moment, there is no such law
+But at the moment, there is no such law.

 From India, Mumbai